The Mantra

 Error handling is a very common task!

-Instead of defining your own type Result
+Instead of defining your own type Result,

-from the Haskell standard library:
+you can use Either from the Haskell standard library:

 data Either a b =